jrbrtsn/ban2fail/README.md

 inspired by the popular *fail2ban* project (http://fail2ban.org).
 The main technical advantages *ban2fail* provides over *fail2ban* are:

++ When installed as a systemd service, filtering response is well under 0.5 second.

 + By design all relevant logfiles on disk are scanned, not just the current log files.